Te Kete Ipurangi Navigation:

 Use the resource to encourage students to study Science, Technology, Engineering, Art, and Maths (STEAM) subjects and carry their ancestors' legacy into the future.
 Five short videos and downloadable posters that illustrate how Pacific peoples were always scientists, technologists, engineers, artists, and mathematicians.

-This Government resource provides information for parents of primary school students about supporting their learning at home.
-It includes ideas to help with reading, writing, maths, and development of key competencies.
+These Government resources provides information for parents of primary and secondary school students about supporting their learning at home.
+It includes ideas to help with reading, writing, maths, and development of key competencies, as well as ideas to help with NCEA exams and development of key competencies for secondary students.

 Families and whānau section of NZ Maths